cirosantilli/x86-assembly-cheat/README.md

 Executable name: `as`.

-GCC backend. point up to learning its syntax: allows you to to understand gcc generated code!
+GCC backend.
+Point up to learning its syntax: allows you to to understand GCC generated code!

 AT&T based syntax.

 Outputs to lots of different architectures:

 - i386
-- sparc
+- SPARC
 - arm

 and more.